dkarunakaran/carnd-pid-control-term2-p3/README.md

 ```

-The intial value Kp, Ki, Kd I selected using trail and error method.
+The intial value for Kp, Ki, Kd selected using trail and error method.
 Then use twiddle to optimise further.

 Intial Value I used is
 ```